 In addition, some celiac disease researchers and some epidemiological evidence suggest that most individuals with celiac disease can tolerate variable trace amounts and concentrations of gluten in foods (including levels that are less than 20 ppm gluten) without causing adverse health effects.

 - A manufacturer’s foods labeled gluten-free are certified by a third-party organization to contain either less than 5 or 10 ppm gluten, which is lower than the final rule’s criterion of less than 20 ppm for a food labeled gluten-free.
 May manufacturers state on the label that their foods contain less than 5 or 10 ppm gluten?

-The final rule does not prohibit manufacturers from stating any truthful and nonmisleading information on their food labels, including declaring the maximum amount of gluten the food may contain.
-However, doing so would mean that each food bearing the label statement does not contain gluten at a level that exceeds the amount declared.
-(Also see questions 31 and 32.)
+The final rule does not prohibit manufacturers from stating any truthful and non-misleading information on their food labels, including declaring the maximum amount of gluten the food may contain.
+However, doing so would mean that each food bearing the label statement does not contain gluten at a level that exceeds the amount declared

 - How will FDA check that food manufacturers labeling their foods gluten-free comply with the requirements of the final rule?

-The manufacturer is responsible for ensuring that any gluten-free claim it makes on its food labels is truthful, not misleading, and complies with FDA regulations.
-FDA may use the full range of its routine post-market monitoring activities to enforce the final rule on gluten-free food labeling.
-These activities include periodic inspections of food manufacturing facilities; food label reviews; follow-up on consumer and industry complaints reported to the agency; and when needed, gluten analyses of food samples.
+The agency will use the full range of its routine post-market monitoring activities to enforce the final rule on gluten-free food labeling.
+These activities include sampling, periodic inspections of food manufacturing facilities; food label reviews; follow-up on consumer and industry complaints reported to the agency; and when needed, gluten analyses of food samples.